yeyehandsome1984/Cryptosite/README.md

 ## Features

 ## Content
-The webpage contains the neccessary information the user needs.
+The webpage contains the necessary information the user needs.
 Compiled and tabulated in a simple and easy to read manner.

 The navbar is available for user to go to different part of the project